-A beautiful and easy holiday appetizer for Christmas or Thanksgiving gatherings.
+A beautiful and easy holiday cranberry appetizer for Christmas or Thanksgiving gatherings.
 This cranberry salsa with jalapenos and cream cheese is a quick, festive and fresh salsa recipe perfect for fall and winter.
-Takes only 5 minutes to make!
+Takes only 5 minutes to make this cranberry jalapeno dip!

 When people see this dish, they often think it’s going to taste like a cranberry sauce.
 But when they take a bite, I always love to see their reactions.
 It’s a very unexpected flavor profile, but it’s so good!